gricard/til/react/jsx-logic-structure-matters.md

 }
 ```

-In `Example1` the two `Input` components take up the same position in the render tree, and since they are the same component type, they will also reuse the same state.
+In `Example1` the two `Input` components take up the same position in the render tree,
+and since they are the same component type (and do not use a `key` prop to differentiate them), they will also reuse the same state.

 In `Example2`, it appears that it would be the same case, since you're only going to render one of those two `Input` components based on `isFirstItem`.
 However, there are two separate JSX statements there, and when it's transpiled down, you end up with two children for that `div` instead of one, so they will never share the same state.